 It is our mission to do everything possible to help you reach your business and financial goals.
 Communication is the key to any professional relationship.
 Don’t be shy to let us know of any concerns you may have.
 We have great expertise in tax preparation, accounting and business consulting.

 We certainly appreciate the confidence that you have shown in us and will strive to make your relationship with us a pleasant and rewarding one.
-Without you we could not prosper and grow.
-If there is ever a time we may be of service to any of your friends, family or colleagues please let us help.
+Without you, we could not prosper and grow.
+If there is ever a time we may be of service to any of your friends, family or colleagues, please let us help.
 A referral is the greatest compliment you can give.

-Again thank you for your confidence.
+Again, thank you for your confidence.

 [yourname]